quandl/quandl-r/README.md

     > Quandl.auth("authenticationtoken")

 This will then extend your usage.

+To check how much usage you have left type:

+    > Quandl.limit()

+This number is updated everytime Quandl is called or when passed force_recheck=TRUE.

 ### Example ###
 Create a graph of the Nasdaq, with a monthly frequency